Long COVID and Tinnitus: A Strong Link

 Are long COVID and tinnitus related?

-Long COVID and tinnitus are related, with estimates of the prevalence of long COVID-related tinnitus varying between 30% and 73% [1].
+Long COVID and tinnitus are strongly related, with estimates of the prevalence of long COVID-related tinnitus varying between 30% and 73% [1].
 In fact, tinnitus as a symptom of long COVID is underestimated because researchers look for new symptoms, not necessarily worsening of existing symptoms.
-To illustrate this point, in a survey of people who had tinnitus before the pandemic, 40% reported that their tinnitus was worse after being infected with COVID-19 [15].
+The same thing is true when it concerns COVID vaccine tinnitus.

 Why does COVID cause tinnitus?